 Discussion Forum: The discussion forum is the signature assignment for this course which will aid the instructor in assessing critical thinking, communication, quantitative skills, and team work.
 Students will participate in the discussion by posting four comments.
 You should post at least one original comment and three comments on other students' posts.
-You have the entire 8 week semester to complete this assignment.
+Please write the student's name your referring to in your comment.
+You have until week 4 to complete this assignment.
 Comments should be constructive and relevant.
 Comments that are disrespectful or inappropriate will result in a grade of zero for the entire assignment.
 This assignment must be completed in full to received credit, no partial credit will be awarded.

 Laboratory Practicals: There are 3 lab practicals.
 All laboratory practicals are 50 multiple choice questions each.
 You have 50 minutes to complete the lab practical.
 Blackboard will automatically submit your answers after the allotted time has expired.
 The lowest lab practical score will NOT be dropped.
 There are NO make-up lab practicals.
 If you miss a lab practical, by failing to log on and complete the practical when it is available online, then you will receive a zero for the missed practical.
+You must access lab practicals through the Respondus Lockdown Browser.